vpctorr/DiscordBots/packages/VoiceNotify/README.md

 ## Setting it up

-You MUST run this with environment variables, or alternatively use a `.env` file as follows Firebase Realtime Database is used to store channel data, fill the `FIREBASE` properties accordingly
+You MUST run this with environment variables, or alternatively use a `.env` file as follows.
+Firebase Realtime Database is used to store channel data, fill the `FIREBASE` properties accordingly :

 ```
 VOICENOTIFY_DISCORD_TOKEN=your_discord_token